Average Cost of Living in Pennsylvania

 Transportation costs in Pennsylvania can vary widely.
 Urban dwellers benefit from robust public transportation systems like SEPTA in Philadelphia and the Port Authority in Pittsburgh, which can significantly reduce the need for personal vehicles.
 A monthly transit pass in Philadelphia costs approximately $100, allowing residents to traverse the city economically.

-See also Cost of Living in Panama
+See also What Is The Cost of Living in Wisconsin

 Conversely, in rural areas where public transport is sparse, owning a car becomes necessary.
 Residents must budget for vehicle purchase, insurance, maintenance, and gas.
 The American Automobile Association (AAA) estimates the average cost of owning a car in the U.S. is about $9,000 annually, which can be a substantial financial commitment in regions lacking public transportation.